 Big Creek Cave Falls is located in Newton County, Arkansas.
 It is one of many gorgeous places to hike in the Ozark National Forest.
 There is plenty to see on this trail, and many photogenic scenes to capture.
 Come along as we hike the trail and show you some of the sights in pictures.

 To get to Big Creek Cave Falls from the north take Highway 7 South from Harrison through Jasper.
-About 1.6 miles north of the junction with highway 16 look for the sign for Newton County 6840.
+About 1.6 miles north of the junction with Highway 16 look for the sign for Newton County 6840.
 The sign will be on the left side of the road.
 The road looks more like the turn onto a farm road that would be private property, but it is a county road.
+After a few hundred feet the road will open up.
 If coming up from the south, take Highway 7 about 1.6 miles north from the Highway 16 junction, and the sign will be on your right.

 If you look on Google Earth for the road it is still marked as County Road 59.
 Just something to keep in mind.